Taste the Island

 County Wexford boasts amazing landscapes from coastal and mountainous to lush green meadows and forestry.
 Located in the cornerstone of Ireland’s Ancient East, Wexford is known for its exceptional farming and culinary heritage dating back thousands of years and is therefore known as the Model county.

-In recent years, local Wexford food producers, farmers and brewers have opened their farm gates and kitchen doors to allow you enjoy the authentic experience of meeting the maker.
-You are warmly welcomed and invited to get hands on by meeting the animals, joining a workshop or touring the brewery, and most importantly sampling the end product.
+In recent years, local Wexford food producers, farmers and brewers have opened their farm gates and kitchen doors to allow you to enjoy the authentic experience of meeting the maker.
+You are warmly welcomed and invited to get hands-on by meeting the animals, joining a workshop or touring the brewery, and most importantly sampling the end product.

-Taste the Island is a fantastic opportunity for visitors to experience everything that is special and unique about our world class food and drink culture.
-So, be sure to check out the calendar of events, grab some friends and family and make memories to cherish for a lifetime through immersive stories, superlative flavours and adventurous food experiences this Autumn.
+Taste the Island is a fantastic opportunity for visitors to experience everything that is special and unique about our world-class food and drink culture.
+So, be sure to check out the calendar of events, grab some friends and family and make memories to cherish for a lifetime through immersive stories, incredible flavours and adventurous food experiences this Autumn.